 Expectation 1 – Class Participation

-Regular attendance in class and participation in course tasks are strongly encouraged for active learning in the GHM program.
+Regular attendance in class and participation in course activities is strongly encouraged to facilitate student's knowledge and development throughout the GHM program.

 Instructors will integrate ungraded and graded activities into synchronous class time to give students opportunities to apply knowledge and build practical skills connected to the course and unit outcomes.